abhay-ramesh/abhay-portfolio/README.md

 ### Startup Collaboration and Mentoring

-- **Startup Superhero:** Startups, listen up!
+- **Startup Mind:** Startups, listen up!
 I'm all about collaboration and helping you reach for the stars.
 Let's build innovative technologies, scale your applications, and create impactful digital products together.
 We'll make magic happen!

 - **Empowering Others:** Knowledge is meant to be shared, and I love being a mentor and helping others learn to code.
 I'm part of the developer community, sharing insights, providing guidance, and cheering on aspiring developers.
 Let's grow together!